Tiptopolis/Core5/README.md

 # Core5
- progression from Core5
+Progression from Core5

-still dumping videos in Core4
+Still dumping videos in Core4

-mostly experimenting with my ECS and an SDF shader, as well as some fake-3D. working on directional lighting for the eggs shading.
+Mostly experimenting with my ECS and an SDF shader, as well as some fake-3D. working on directional lighting for the eggs shading.

+Gonna reimp some basic UI & figure out a scheme for bulk point-projection for the fake 3D

 https://user-images.githubusercontent.com/26609028/135763132-e17d25f2-7ca6-4394-a2ef-dee22a73b243.mov